ohauer/neco-apps/docs/maintenance.md

 ## argocd

-note: Argo CD v2.3.0 will incorporate Argo CD Notifications.
-We have to modify argocd-notifications deployment at that time.

 1. Check [releases](https://github.com/argoproj/argo-cd/releases) for changes.
 2. Check [upgrading overview](https://github.com/argoproj/argo-cd/blob/master/docs/operator-manual/upgrading/overview.md) when upgrading major or minor version.
 3. Run the following command and check the diff.